-Surf Air Mobility Inc. (the "Company")
+Surf Air Mobility Inc. (the "Company") Code of Conduct and Ethics

-Code of Conduct and Ethics Employee Acknowledgement
+Employee Acknowledgement

 I have received a copy and had an opportunity to read the Code of Conduct and Ethics (the "Code") attached.
 I understand that I may raise any questions I might have concerning the Code to my supervisor or the Company's Compliance Officer.
-I also understand that it is my responsibility to comply with the Code, including the procedures described in the section entitled "Compliance with this Code-Reporting Violations," and any revisions made to the Code to the Code. code- Reporting Violations, and any levisions made nd sign this Acknowledgement form.
-The signed copy rained in your personnel file.
-You may retain a copy long with the Code for your records.
-Signature of Employee Date Employee's Name (Printed)
+I also understand that it is my responsibility to comply with the Code, including the procedures described in the section entitled "Compliance with this Code-Reporting Violations," and any revisions made to the Code.

+Instructions: Carefully read the Code and sign this Acknowledgement form.
+The signed copy of this Acknowledgment form will be retained in your personnel file.
+You may retain a copy of your signed Acknowledgement form along with the Code for your records.

+Signature of Employee